Improving Productivity in Your Digital Marketing Agency with Automated Tools

 The chance of a prospects turning into a client is hard work.
 Spending hours, and multiple resources to run online audits is a waste of time, regardless of wether they convert of not…

-Insites offer a white-labelled plug in for agencies to use as a lead generation tool.
+Insites offer a white-labelled plug-in for agencies to use as a lead generation tool.
 Prospects can run a free digital health check on their online presence, and agencies get their details.
 Additionally, Insites is a productivity tool.
-It allows sales teams to quality prospects in 60 seconds and generates a report in a language everyone can understand.
+It allows sales teams to provide quality prospects in 60 seconds and generates a report in a language everyone can understand.
 Bish, bash, bosh!

 Tailored towards digital marketers, Semrush provides an in-depth analysis into keyword research, site auditing and positing tracking overtime.
 It’s data-heavy language is a more advanced for clients to understand, but used most effectively by SEO specialists working on SEO campaigns.